bohdaq/rust-web-server/src/json/FAQ.md

 ### Solution
 Such design is comparably easy to maintain and add iterative enhancements.
 So it's concise decision, liking you this or not.
 Also, there's a high probability such implementation has performance superiority over more traditional approach (not tested, just a hypothesis).

+## Problem #7
+Why are you using `i128` for integers and `f64` for floating point numbers?
+Is it possible to use u8 i8 e.g.?

+### Solution
+JSON does not know about different number types, the same as JavaScript does.
+So to keep compatability between various possible variants of software decision was made to use the biggest numbers available.

+If you have strong requirement to use smaller numbers, you can change your implementation for FromJSON trait and add casting to specific type.